-Tenants-In-Common Vs Joint Tenants
+Tenants-In-Common vs Joint Tenants

-Under joint tenancy, ownership of the home is shared equally.
-But if you are tenants in common, both owners determine what stake they each have in the property.
+Under joint tenancy, couples share ownership of the home equally.
+But as tenants in common, owners determine what percentage stake they each own.
 So one may have 90%, and the other 10%.
 And unlike with joint tenancy, a tenant-in-common has no right of survivorship.
 This means that they don’t inherit the property upon their partner’s death.

-Right Of Survivorship
+Right of Survivorship

 Under the principle of right of survivorship, the surviving owner automatically receives the deceased’s share of the home.
 In joint tenancies, upon the death of one of the joint tenants ownership of the remaining property passes to the surviving tenant, who asserts the right of survivorship.
 This principle is inherited from Common Law and is now legally codified in all states.

 Dying Without A Will If You Are Unmarried

 The author of Girl With A Dragon Tattoo passed away in 2004, leaving behind his girlfriend Eva Gabrielsson.
 In a heavily publicized ordeal, Stieg’s biological family inherited all of the royalties from his intellectual property.
 The unfortunately happened because he failed to list his girlfriend as the inheritor of his fortune.

 If it can happen to him, it can happen to anyone.

 This proves the importance of a will for both married AND unmarried couples.